POP1912/Python-Projects-POP1912/README.md

     *learned something new*:
         We can import "random", and use "random.randint(start, end)" to generate random number b/w start and end numbers(including both).

+2. jokes.py -
+    The program will tell you a 3 jokes, make sure to laugh, else the program will feel very bad :(.

+    *learned something new*:
+        Refreshed that we can still use ' in the print statement using */*'